manigandham/serilog-sinks-fastconsole/README.md

 Name | Default | Description
 ---- | ------- | -----------
 `UseJson` | true | Whether to write as a plaintext line or as a JSON object with `{ timestamp, level, message, properties }` structure.
-Provide an `ITextFormatter` implementation insteadif you want to customize the output completely.
+Provide an `ITextFormatter` implementation instead if you want to customize the output completely.